Using Allas with Python over the S3 protocol

 configuring an S3 connection on a CSC supercomputer.

-If you wish to access Allas from a personal workstation,
+If you wish to access Allas from a personal laptop or some other server,

 .

-# Copy the credentials file and its parent directory to your home directory
+# Copy the aws configuration files to your home directory

 scp -r <username>@<hostname>.csc.fi:~/.aws $HOME